grumat/glossy-msp430/Firmware.shared/docs/TimDmaWave.md

 - The first timer is configured with the following settings:
   - As master timer
   - Prescaler value computed to obtain the desired update frequency
-  - A single count, so prescaler determines the update frequency
+  - A single count step, so prescaler determines the update frequency
-  - Update events will trigger a GPIO DMA transfer.
+  - Update events will trigger a GPIO DMA transfer
+- The DMA assigned to the master timer update event:
+  - Uses a simple table to toggle the bit on and off
+  - It is in cyclic mode, so table will be repeated to generate the periodic frequency
 - The second timer is configured with the following settings:
   - As slave timer
   - Uses master's update event as clock source
-  - A prescaler value can be set.
-This is usually the size of a complete cycle of the wave produced by the action of the master timer updates.
+  - A prescaler value can be set so it is possible to increase the total amount of counts beyond the limit imposed by timer registers.
-- Static variable is mapped to the "Stop DMA" peripheral, so that a copy of the control variable is taken before the timer is launched and DMA stores it automatically back when counter value reaches.
+  - By default, the prescaler value should match the count of entries of the master DMA table.
+This way counter reflects the total amount of cycles we want to generate.
+  - The update event of the slave timer will stop the master timer.
+- This "Stop DMA" unit has following characteristics:
+  - When it is triggered, it copy the value of a variable to the `CR1` register of the master timer
+  - The variable is initialized with the `CR1` value before the count is launched.
+This way counter is turned off when the desired count has reached.